 Background to HMO Supplementary Planning Document (SPD)

 HMOs represent a significant and growing proportion of the mix of housing in York.
-They make an important contribution to York’s housing offer, providing flexible and affordable accommodation for students and young professionals, alongside low-income households who may be economically inactive or working in low paid jobs.
+They make an important contribution to York’s housing offer, providing flexible and affordable accommodation for students and young professionals, alongside low-income households who may be economically inactive or working in low-paid jobs.

-Get details of our pre-application advice service which provides answers to common building and development enquiries, and guidance on fees.
+Refer to our pre-application advice service which provides answers to common building and development enquiries, and guidance on fees.